 2 semester hours (2 hours clinical)

-Completion of NURS 3207: Care of Childbearing Families: Theoretical Foundations or Concurrent
+Corequisites: NURS 3207-Care of Childbearing Families: Theoretical Foundations.

 1. Apply physiological, psychosocial, and cultural concepts which promote healthy outcomes for childbearing families while providing direct care.
 (Essential I)